Decision day as 0.01% of Hong Kongers choose city's next leader

 Around 1,800 police officers are expected to be deployed, 600 more than the number of voters they are protecting.

-Protesters say they will try and prevent the election committee members from entering the Hong Kong Convention and Exhibition Center where ballots will be cast.

-A spokesman for the Civil Human Rights Front, which is organizing the protests, said they expect several thousand people to take part.
+A spokesman for the Civil Human Rights Front, which organized the protests, originally said on Friday they expected several thousand people to take part.

 What happens?